 Apple Computer Inc. was incorporated in January 1977, and with Markkula pouring money into advertising and laying the groundwork for success, the company went from $2 million in sales in 1977 to approximately $15 million the following year.
 The Apple II lived up to Markkula's hopes as a force in the nascent personal computer market following its release in 1977, and he helped oversee the developments of the Macintosh (1984) and Macintosh II (1987).

 Markkula remained the steady hand at Apple's helm while its leadership changed over the years.
 When Scott was fired as CEO in 1981, Markkula took over the position until John Sculley was hired from PepsiCo in 1983.
-He remained a link to Apple's inception as Wozniak faded from public view and Jobs acrimoniously resigned in 1985, then was part of the board's decision to oust Sculley amid declining sales in 1993.
+He remained a link to Apple's inception as Wozniak faded from public view and Jobs was phased out of Apple by the company's board of directors in 1985.
+He also played a role in the board's decision to oust Sculley amid declining sales in 1993.
 However, the company's continued financial woes brought more managerial instability, and Markkula left Apple in 1997.

 Mike Markkula had invested his time in other endeavors even when he was still heavily involved in running Apple.
 In 1986, he provided initial funding to Santa Clara University for a center of applied ethics, which today bears his name, and he served as the university's board of trustees from 2003 to 2009.
 Markkula also founded the Echelon Corporation, which develops smart energy-control networking platforms, and remains a vice chairman of its board of directors.